-Froome has 'no issue' with certificates leak in WADA hack
+Froome has 'no issue' with exemption leak in WADA hack

 Twice Wimbledon champion Petra Kvitova of the Czech Republic also had her TUEs published as did athletes from Germany, Denmark, Poland, Romania and Russia.

-On Tuesday, Americans Simone Biles, Elena Delle Donne and Serena and Venus Williams had details of their TUEs published by Fancy Bear.
+On Tuesday, Americans Simone Biles, Elena Delle Donne and Serena and Venus Williams had details of their TUEs published.

 WADA believes the attacks are being carried out in retaliation for the agency's investigations that exposed state-sponsored sports doping in Russia.